Applied Behavioral Analysis Specialization

 |ABA 515||Behavior Change Procedures in Applied Settings I||3|

 |ABA 534||Behavior Change Procedures in Applied Settings II||3|

 |ABA 510||ABA Fieldwork II||1|

 Special Note: A behavior analyst is certified by the BACB after passing the BCBA certification exam.
-To sit for the exam, a candidate must apply directly to the BACB and provide evidence of the following: a master’s degree in behavior analysis, education, or psychology from a qualifying institution; a passing grade in each course (i.e., C or better in each graded course), comprising a total of at least 315 classroom hours of graduate-level instruction from an approved university in the specified content areas established by the BACB; and completion of 1,500 hours of supervised independent fieldwork in behavior analysis supervised by a qualified BCBA.
+To sit for the exam, a candidate must apply directly to the BACB and provide evidence of the following: a master’s degree in behavior analysis, education, or psychology from a qualifying institution; a passing grade in each course (note: the School of Education requires grades of B- or higher in its graduate courses), comprising a total of at least 315 classroom hours of graduate-level instruction from an approved university in the specified content areas established by the BACB; and completion of 1,500 hours of independent fieldwork in behavior analysis supervised by a qualified BCBA.
 Azusa Pacific University does not provide this supervision.
-For more specific information regarding the certification process, visit the BACB website.
+For more information regarding the certification process, visit the BACB website.

 University graduate admission and program-specific requirements must be met before an application is complete (see Admission to the University).
 Program-specific application requirements are available online.

 International students should contact Graduate and Professional Admissions for application procedures.

 Program Learning OutcomesStudents who successfully complete this program shall be able to:

 - Demonstrate an understanding of basic concepts and principles from the field of Applied Behavior Analysis (ABA).